flalom/vcf-reformatter/README.md

 **Transform complex VCF files into clean, analyzable tables with ease**

-*A high-performance Rust tool for flattening VCF files with intelligent VEP annotation handling*
+*A high-performance Rust tool for flattening VCF files with intelligent VEP and SnpEff annotation handling*

 </div>